hazrmard/SatTrack/README.md

 1. Connect an arduino board via a USB port to the computer.
 You should know the name of the port e.g. `COM3`.
 2. Load the file `ServoCont/multipleSerialServoControl/multipleSerialServoControl.ino` onto the board.
 3. Quit the arduino IDE to free up USB port control.
-For most servo motors, you will not neet to make any changes to the `.ino` file.
+For most servo motors, you will not need to make any changes to the `.ino` file.

 ####Wiring
 Each servo motor is has 3 wire connections: